-See what our users say about our 1st generation product, the Personal Vision Tracker.
-In a recent survey, 90% of those who’ve purchased glasses using their PVT-generated EyeGlass Numbers say they are the same or better than their previous prescription glasses.
+See what our users say about our 1st generation product, the Personal Vision Tracker Plus.
+In a recent survey, 90% of those who’ve purchased glasses using their PVT Plus-generated EyeGlass Numbers say they are the same or better than their previous prescription glasses.
 VisionCheck is a substantial improvement over our original product.

 1. Download the app for the EyeQue VisionCheck from either the Apple App or Google Play Store.
 First-time users will be required to register for an EyeQue account while current EyeQue user can log in and complete a short on-boarding procedure.
 During the process, you’ll need to use the serial number to activate VisionCheck app.